scornflake/scheduler/docs/Archive/ARCHIVED-v2.md

 So.
 Have iterators.
 And they suck.

 The original idea was that i'd be lazily returning state.
-Now, with RuleFacts, I can't think of a good reason to continue doing it (and it doesn't read well in code either)
+Now, with AccumulatedFacts, I can't think of a good reason to continue doing it (and it doesn't read well in code either)

-Rather: Shouldn't the rules ALWAYS return the same state, given the same RuleFacts?
+Rather: Shouldn't the rules ALWAYS return the same state, given the same AccumulatedFacts?
-So the usage of people over time, state currently baked into the rules themselves... shouldn't this be moved into RuleFacts?
+So the usage of people over time, state currently baked into the rules themselves... shouldn't this be moved into AccumulatedFacts?

 Then:
 1. Rules execute, and use current facts to return a result.